128technology/docs/docs/plugin_cloud_ha.md

 ---
-title: Cloud HA plugin
+title: Cloud High Availability Plugin
 sidebar_label: Cloud HA
 ---

-The 128T-cloud-ha plugin provides HA functionality for 128Ts deployed in the cloud.
+The 128T-cloud-ha plugin provides High Availability (HA) functionality for the 128T Networking Platform deployed in the cloud.
 HA for 128T routers in a non-cloud environment uses traditional techniques such as VRRP and GARP which both rely on a virtual MAC and virtual IP.
 In cloud environments such as AWS, Azure, etc., any techniques that rely on broadcast and multicast are not supported.
 This plugin utilizes node health metrics sent over SVR, as well as cloud API interactions to perform failovers in these cloud environments.

 :::note
 The instructions for installing and managing the plugin can be found [here](plugin_intro.md#installation-and-management).